Mardi Gras Upriver!

 Meanwhile, cut a slice of King Cake, don your mask, grab a handful of beads, and get ready for Mardi Gras Upriver in Jefferson, Texas!

-Laissez les bon temps rouler!
+Laissez les bon temps rouler, mes amis!

-(Let the good times roll!)
+(Let the good times roll, my friends!)

 The Grove at Mardi Gras